Updated on June 14, 2025

-You cannot wait until the crop is sold to spend on your farm.
+You cannot wait until the cash crop is sold to spend on your farm.
 Seeds, fertilizers, and labour cost money right now.
 Many farmers borrow from local lenders, but high interest rates make it hard to repay.
 The government started the Kisan Credit Card (KCC) to solve this.

-You get fast, low-interest loans for your farm.
-Use the money when you need it, repay after your crop sells.
+Understanding the KCC meaning is crucial – it’s a system that provides fast, low-interest loans for your farm.
+Use the money when you need it, and repay after your crop sells.

 Post-Harvest Expenses Are Real – KCC Helps You Manage Them